rapid7/insightconnect-workflows/workflows/GeoIP_Lookup_with_Slack/help.md

 ## Setup

-Once the workflow has been imported, edit the workflow and setup or select your Slack connection in the _GeoIP Lookup Slack Trigger_ step.
+Import the workflow from the Rapid7 Extension Library and proceed through the Import Workflow wizard in InsightConnect.
+Import plugins, create or select connections, and rename the workflow as a part of the Import Workflow wizard as necessary.

+After import, activate the workflow in order to trigger it.

+# Usage

+*This workflow will trigger in any direct messages to your Chatbot **or** any message in a channel directed @ your Chatbot.
+Note the Chatbot must be in the channel in order to trigger the workflow this way.*

-To run the workflow, @ your Slackbot in the channel along with the command "!geoip <IP Address>".
-The workflow will post a response in a thread.
+To run the workflow, send a direct message to your InsightConnect Slack Chatbot or @ your Chatbot in a public channel starting with the command `enrich-url`.

+For example:

+* `geoip 8.8.8.8`
+* `geoip 2001:4860:4860::8888`

+The workflow will post the results in a thread.

 ## Technical Details